-Actuarial Assumptions - The total pension liability in the July 1, 2019 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liability in the July 1, 2021 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement:

+◆ Inflation 2.40 percent

-- Inflation 2.60 percent - Salary Increases 3.25 percent, average, including inflation - Investment Rate of Return 6.90 percent, net of Plan investment expense, including inflation ٠
+♦ Salary Increases 3.25 percent, average, including inflation

+♦ Investment Rate of Return 6.80 percent, net of Plan investment expense, including inflation

-Mortality rates were based on the PUB2010 base table, projected generationally with Scale MP-2018.
-This is a change from the prior year mortality assumption which was based on the Generational RP-2000 with Projection Scale BB tables.
+Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018.

-The actuarial assumptions used in the July 1, 2019 valuation were based on the results of an actuarial experience study for the period July 1, 2013, through June 30, 2018.
+The actuarial assumptions used in the July 1, 2021 valuation were based on the results of an actuarial experience study for the period July 1, 2013, through June 30, 2018.